sablier-labs/docs/docs/api/subgraphs/04-queries.md

 ### Streams by sender or recipient

-To show all stream that have an address marked as a sender (all cases) or a recipient, extend the example above to account for the recipient aspect.
+To show all streams that have an address marked as a sender (all cases) or a recipient, extend the example above to account for the recipient aspect.

 This query includes pagination.